-Burlington Stores BURL has a long-term earnings growth of 15.9% and carries a Zacks Rank #2 (Buy).
+Burlington Stores BURL has a long-term earnings growth rate of 15.7% and a Zacks Rank #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

-Dollar General DG has a long-term earnings growth of 10.2% and holds a Zacks Rank #2.
+Costco Wholesale Corporation COST has a long-term earnings growth rate of 8.1% and a Zacks Rank #2.

-Target Corporation TGT has a long-term earnings growth of 7.1% and a Zacks Rank #2.
+Dollar General Corporation DG has a long-term earnings growth rate of 11.4% and a Zacks Rank #2.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Burlington Stores, Inc. (BURL) : Free Stock Analysis Report